 Requires the recordation of a deed restriction prohibiting the separate sale of the unit and restricting the size and attributes.

-JADU & ADU Combination: A JADU may also be established in the primary dwelling in combination with a new construction detached ADU.
+JADU & ADU Combination: A JADU may also be established in the primary dwelling in combination with a new construction detached ADU not exceeding 850 square-feet and a height of 16 feet with four-foot side and rear setbacks.
 This provision shall not qualify for attached ADUs or the conversion of existing detached structures.
 State law requires the property owner to live on the premises.

 Multi-family Provisions (Only applies to existing multi-family development):

-Not more than two detached ADUs with a maximum height of 16 feet and four foot side and rear setbacks shall be permitted in addition to the above-referenced provision.
-The units shall not displace required open space or recreational amenities.
+Not more than two detached ADUs with a maximum size of 850 square-feet, or 1,000 square-feet with more than one bedroom, and a maximum height of 16 feet and four-foot side and rear setbacks shall be permitted in addition to the above-referenced provision.

 Garage conversions that displace the parking for the primary dwelling shall not require replacement parking or a parking space for the ADU.